mjoras/SCONE-PROTOCL/documents/charter.md

 rate-limiters, applications like video streaming or conferencing struggle to adapt, leading to a suboptimal user experience.

+## Goals

 This WG aims to establish a mechanism for network elements intending to rate-limit a UDP 5-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" — to the endpoint originating the UDP 5-tuple.

-In the context of this charter, a "network element" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.

-## Open Issues for Investigation

-The working group will determine the necessity of a client signaling mechanism which might separately signal their capability of receiving throughput advice and their receipt of throughput advice.
-The working group will also determine the mechanism’s impact on user privacy.
-These investigations will inform the decisions on whether to include such mechanisms in the protocol.

-## Goals

-This work will define a way for an application to:

-1. Receive notifications from network elements about the throughput advice for both upstream and downstream traffic.
+This mechanism will allow an application to receive notifications from network elements containing throughput advice for both upstream and downstream traffic.

-2. Allow network elements to update the throughput advice as needed.

 The throughput advice serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network